-The default Serax search engine installation comes with several skins and they all have their draw-backs and advantages.
+The default Searx search engine installation comes with several skins and they all have their draw-backs and advantages.
 Here's an overview of the various stock alternatives.

-However, the actual presentation of search-results lacks any specification of which search-engine the meta-searchengine Serax used to pull the results:
+However, the actual presentation of search-results lacks any specification of which search-engine the meta-searchengine Searx used to pull the results:

 Seeing which search-result came from where may not be something you care about.
 But if you do you'll find this skin to be lacking.
 Fixing it is probably not that hard, though, the code you need is readily available in other skins...